Recommended Books

 by Richard Nelson Bolles

-While WHAT COLOR IS YOUR PARACHUTE? is still the best-selling job-hunting book and most complete guide for first-time job seekers, it is an equally powerful guide for second and encore career changers.
+WHAT COLOR IS YOUR PARACHUTE? is still the best-selling job-hunting book and is the most complete guide for first-time job seekers as well as for second, third or encore career changers.

 Land the Job You Love!: 10 Surefire Strategies for Jobseekers Over 50